Kenwood Estates, Florida: Geography

+History

 As early as 1925, the Alfred H. Wagg Organization, inc. began advertising the Kenwood development along "the beautiful Pine Ridge of Military Trail" and noting that the area would eventually include a shopping center, apartment complexes, duplexes, and a number of single family homes.

 Kenwood Estates has been a priority focus area of the Countywide Community Revitalization Team (CCRT) since the early 2000s.
 CCRT, established by Board of County Commissioners in 1997, studies and coordinates efforts to improve certain communities in Palm Beach County.
 Between August 2003 and January 2010, the board approved more than $2.7 million in expenditures to improve Kenwood Estates.
 Projects undertaken included the addition of a neighborhood park, sidewalks, speed bumps, and streetlights, as well as improvements to drainage and pavement.
 A community policing deputy was also assigned to the community to restore a sense of security.

 Demographics

+2020 census

+As of the 2020 United States census, there were 1,435 people, 334 households, and 268 families residing in the CDP.